In the name of ALLAH, the most beneficient, the most merciful

 The following recommendation was made by the president and administrative staff of Grove College, a private institution, to the college's governing committee.

-"We recommend that Grove College preserve its century-old tradition of all-female education rather than admit men into its programs.
-It is true that a majority of faculty members voted in favor of coeducation, arguing that it would encourage more students to apply to Grove.
-But 80 percent of the students responding to a survey conducted by the student government wanted the school to remain all female, and over half of the alumnae who answered a separate survey also opposed coeducation.
-Keeping the college all female will improve morale among students and convince alumnae to keep supporting the college financially."
+"Recently, there have been discussions about ending Grove College's century-old tradition of all-female education by admitting male students into our programs.
+At a recent faculty meeting, a majority of faculty members voted in favor of coeducation, arguing that it would encourage more students to apply to Grove.
+However, Grove students, both past and present, are against the idea of coeducation.
+Eighty percent of the students responding to a survey conducted by the student government wanted the school to remain all female, and over half of the alumnae who answered a separate survey also opposed coeducation.
+Therefore, we recommend maintaining Grove College's tradition of all-female education.
+We predict that keeping the college all-female will improve morale among students and convince alumnae to keep supporting the college financially."

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.